-As parts of the Western world head into winter and the cold weather sets in, there's one thing on everyone's minds, “Will it snow this year”?
+As parts of the Western world head into winter and the cold weather sets in, there's one thing on everyone's mind: “Will it snow this year?”

 Unsurprisingly, except for a few chilly mornings in the mountainous North, there is no sign of snow in Thailand, yet!

-Okay, it is unlikely to happen, but according to Thailand's national weather archives, it did snow, once!
+Okay, it's unlikely to happen, but according to Thailand's national weather archives, it did snow once!

-The only ever official (I use that word loosely) snow recorded in Thailand was in Chiang Rai on 7th January 1955 (see the picture below).
+The only ever official (I use that word loosely) snowfall recorded in Thailand was in Chiang Rai on January 7, 1955 (see the picture below).

 The event was well documented at the time, and the story has been passed down through generations.